Hearing Aid Buying Guide: What To Expect Before You Buy

 How Much Do Hearing Aids Cost?

 The average cost of hearing aids in the U.S. is $1,000-$4,000 each.
-Remember though, most people have hearing loss in both ears, which means you’ll likely need two hearing aids, bringing the cost to $2,000-$8,000.
+Remember though, most people have hearing loss in both ears, which means you’ll likely need two hearing aids — doubling the cost.
 A large percentage of this cost is due to the hundreds of millions of dollars that go into research and development every year.
-Every new generation of hearing aids is smaller, with more natural sound quality and more features, like Bluetooth connectivity and rechargeability.
+Every new generation of hearing aids is smaller, with more natural sound quality and more features.

-This range of prices also reflects different technology levels, the amount of service, and follow- up care that is included.
-Are the hearing aids basic or high end?
+This price range also reflects different technology levels, as well the amount of service and follow-up care that is included.
+Are they basic or high-end hearing aids?
 Does the price include all follow-up appointments for the life of the hearing aid?
 How long is the warranty?
-There are good questions to ask the provider.
+These are good questions to ask the provider.
 You should also inquire about financing options.

 How Long Do Hearing Aids Last?

-Hearing aids have tiny mechanical parts, and like anything mechanical, they wear out over time.
-A typical hearing aid warranty is two-to-four years.
-With my patients, I usually find that their devices last anywhere from three to five.
+Hearing aids have tiny mechanical parts.
+Like anything mechanical, they wear out over time.
+A typical hearing aid warranty is two to four years.
+With my patients, I usually find that their devices last anywhere from three to five years.
 I find that the biggest factor is how well and regularly the hearing aids are cleaned and maintained.

 Does Medicare Cover Hearing Aids?